-Craftsy have a couple of excellent FREE classes to help you get the most of your sewing machine.
+Craftsy have some excellent FREE classes to help you get the most of your sewing machine.

-The Sewing Machine 911 one gives a really good guide to the parts of your machine and how they work, and I recommend it for anyone buying, or thinking of buying, their first machine.
+The Sewing Machine Basics one gives an excellent guide to the parts of your machine and how they work, and I recommend it for anyone buying, or thinking of buying, their first machine.

 There are also many other free ones, including how to make bags and how to insert zips.